Career, Salary and Education Information

-The median hourly wage for actors was $18.80 in May 2015.
+The median hourly wage for actors is $23.48.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $9.27, and the highest 10 percent earned more than $90.00.
+The lowest 10 percent earned less than $11.16, and the highest 10 percent earned more than $61.98.

 Work hours for actors are extensive and irregular.
 Early morning, evening, weekend, and holiday work is common.
-About 1 out of 3 actors worked part time in 2014.
+Some actors work part time.
 Few actors work full time, and many have variable schedules.
 Those who work in theater may travel with a touring show across the country.
 Actors in movies may also travel to work on location.

-Employment of actors is projected to grow 10 percent from 2014 to 2024, faster than the average for all occupations.
-Job growth in the motion picture industry will stem from continued strong demand for new movies and television shows.
+Employment of actors is projected to grow 8 percent over the next ten years, faster than the average for all occupations.

 About 7,000 openings for actors are projected each year, on average, over the decade.
 Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 Much of the projected employment growth in this occupation is due to recovery from the COVID-19 recession of 2020 and is likely to occur early in the projections decade.
 Although many theaters and production companies stopped performances during the pandemic, demand for actors is expected to recover as these establishments resume operations.